The Foundations of Investing: Part I, There is No Such Thing as a Free Lunch

 The fast-moving world of finance constantly evolves, so being open-minded to new ways of doing things is important.
 However, just as importantly, we must always keep in mind some things that don’t change very much.
 Whether we admit it or not, people’s behavior is one of those things.
 Human nature just does not change a whole lot throughout history.
 We may have more information than ever before, but the same psychological biases and emotions that have influenced people’s investment decisions in the past will continue to do so today and in the future.

 For this reason, the concept that “there is no such thing as a free lunch” is an important one to remember as an investor.
 It is a helpful reminder when our natural inclination to get something for nothing kicks in.
 In investing, just like in life, there are no guarantees.
 Despite whatever the latest financially engineered product or “can’t miss” investment of the moment is, we must never forget this fact.
 Everything has costs.
 We know this intuitively, but we usually have to learn (and relearn) it the hard way.
 Our brains are hard-wired to combat uncertainty and seek safety.
 Markets can often feel the exact opposite of those things.
 For this reason, Wall Street loves to tell you they know what is going to happen next.
 It is also why they sell products that promise safety, smooth returns, and protection from selloffs.
 The human brain instinctively craves a feeling of control and predictability in times of stress, and Wall Street knows it.
-Unfortunately, while the notion of a “free lunch” is a great sales tactic, there is no guaranteed or risk-free way to achieve one’s financial goals.
-The costs to any “free lunch” are always there, they are just hidden.
+Unfortunately, while the notion of a “free lunch” is a great sales tactic, there is no risk-free way to achieve one’s financial goals.
+The costs to any “free lunch” are always there, they are often just hidden.

 The false sense of security that comes from avoiding the ups and downs of the markets can lead to huge mistakes and opportunity costs.
 Understanding that volatility and risk can never be fully removed is essential to making sound investment decisions.
 They are the cost of admission to experience the long-term benefits investing can provide.
 Now, let’s define what these two things are.
 While modern portfolio theory defines risk and volatility as the same thing, they are not.